ualsg/semantic-riverscapes-dataset/README.md

 (i) Research on the theory and digital technologies of the Grand Canal's cultural heritage protection, which is supported by the National Social Science Foundation of China;
 (ii) The Technical Key Project of Shenzhen Science and Technology Innovation Commission Grant JSGG20201103093401004; and (iii) Large-scale 3D Geospatial Data for Urban Analytics, which is supported by the National University of Singapore under the Start Up Grant R-295-000-171-133.

+## Questions and Comments
+For comments and feedback, contact Junjie Luo at luojunjie4669@gmail.com or Filip Biljecki at filip@nus.edu.sg.